cyberplantru/EC-Mini-v30-Sample-Code/README.md

 ## EC measurement
+For high accuracy of conductivity measurements use the temperature compensation.

-For temperature compensation connect the ds18b20 sensor and solder a resistor 4k7.
-Measurements without temperature compensation may lead to less accuracy.
-For pull-up Interrupts solder a second 4k7 resistor or enable the internal pull-up resistor in microcontroller (activated as default in sample code).
+Connect the ds18b20 temperature sensor and solder a pull-up resistor 4k7.

+For pull-up Interrupts solder a second 4k7 resistor.
+You can enable the internal pull-up resistor in microcontroller,  but the result will be less stable.
 Provide supply least 200 mA to measure the full range of conductivity.
 Connect the module to D2/D3 pins Arduino Uno via Grove cable.
 Connect the EC electrode.
 ![EC Reader](http://image.cyber-plant.com/var/resizes/ECReaderConnect.jpg?m=1449111915)
 See the sample code *ECMeasurementSerial.ino*